Scroll Down for Updates

-The main Sea Ranch road, Leeward Road via Leeward Spur, is becoming a mini Highway 1.
-[Lisa Dundee lives on this part of Leeward.]
+The main Sea Ranch road, Leeward Road, particularly via Leeward Spur, is a mini Highway 1.
+[Lisa Dundee lives and speeds on this part of Leeward.]
 The evidence is clear with respect to what roads to do nonhuman animals and their homes, shelter, and safety.
 My documentation also supports the claim that cars and trucks regularly speed far in excess of 25 mph from Leeward Spur toward Dune Drift beach and back.
 As my documentation also shows, the primary violators are SR residents and service vehicles.
 (Visitors here tend to try to follow rules, in my experience.)

 One TSRA “Slow down: Wildlife Area” sign has been placed at the other end of Leeward, at Fish Rock.
 Without a sign like it on the Leeward Spur side, permission to exceed the speed limit in this area is functionally granted.
 TSRA’s choice to designate one side of Leeward as a “wildlife area” and ignore the other puts considerable pressure on the nonhuman residents who call the spur side of Leeward home.